Getting started

 Rate limiting is done across the account.
 When you exceed the rate limits for an endpoint, you will receive a 429 (Too many requests) response code.

-If you receive a response status code of 429 (Too Many Requests), please sleep/pause for the number of milliseconds specified by the value of X-RateLimit-Reset response header before making additional requests to that endpoint.
+When your requests exceed either the burst or the sustained threshold for a given endpoint, you’ll receive an HTTP 429 Too Many Requests response.
+In that case, please sleep/pause for the number of milliseconds specified by the value of X-RateLimit-Reset response header before making additional requests to that endpoint.

 Response headers to understand rate limits